 The most rigged election lottery in movie history.

 Only forty seats are available on the Space Ark.
 The manner in which they are divvied out is so twisted, the nasty Sydney Stanton’s initial demand to choose the survivors almost makes sense.
 During the lottery for the Ark’s limited seating, not one of the young engineers and scientists objects when the project head Cole Hendron arbitrarily reserves space for his personal entourage, including his daughter and her boyfriend.
-More space is undemocratically given to a kid rescued from that rooftop, and even a stray dog.
+More space is undemocratically given to the kid rescued from the rooftop, and even a stray dog.
 A few minutes later, Hendron further bends the rules to allow one lottery loser to take cuts in the line for the Ark, so she can join her boyfriend.
 Wouldn’t many of the forty chosen be leaving significant others behind?
 No wonder the losers are rioting!

 The most entertaining performance in the movie is John Hoyt’s hiss-able villain Sidney Stanton.
 One of the first logic-disconnects is how Stanton’s riches made the Ark possible — the movie clearly points out that, with the world ending, money no longer has any value.
 Maybe Stanton handed out bogus Ark tickets to all his suppliers?